deltaswapio/deltaswap/ethereum/docs/token_verification.md

 We will use the flattened source file, as it's easier to upload.
 Flattened just means that the whole contract, including its dependencies, are inlined into a single source file.
-Wormhole's flattened source files can be downloaded from [Github Actions](https://github.com/deltaswapio/deltaswap/actions/workflows/evm-flattened-contracts.yml).
+Deltaswap's flattened source files can be downloaded from [Github Actions](https://github.com/deltaswapio/deltaswap/actions/workflows/evm-flattened-contracts.yml).
 This page includes a version of the contracts for each ethereum contract deployment.
 The deployed token contract tends not to change very often (if at